nmccarty/asuran/CONTRIBUTING.md

 New contributors are encouraged to go for issues with the `Good First Issue` tag first, and then move up to `D-EASY` as they grow more comfortable with the project.
 Though, this is not a hard guideline, if you want to jump straight in, feel free to grab a `D-MEDIUM` or `D-HARD` and contact @ThatOneLutenist or ask in one of the chats if you get stuck or need mentoring.

+Additionally, we have a more general [`Help Wanted`](https://gitlab.com/asuran-rs/asuran/-/issues?label_name%5B%5D=Help+Wanted) tag, that denotes issues that I have identified as one I would epically appreciate assistance with.

 Primer on our development procedures
 ------------------------------------